stellamartin222/cinema-tickets/cinema-tickets-javascript/README.md

 ## Linting

 Linting can be done with eslint.
-I have dome this to improve code quality and enforce consistent coding styles.
+This is to improve code quality and enforce consistent coding styles.

 ```shell
 npm run lint